 In this context, it has to be noted that the regional implications of sea level rise for the Egyptian coast vary depending on the geographic location.
-Assessments of historic records indicate that there is a continuous relative increase in sea level irrespective of changing climatic conditions that fluctuates between 1.8 and 4.9 mm/a (Frihy et al., 2010).
-The highest rates generally occur near the Rosetta promontory while there is less sea level rise near the harbor of Alexandria.
-These differences can be attributed to the local geological settings.
-Recent measurements at the tide gauge station in Alexandria using global positioning systems (GPS) yield a relative sea level rise of 1.7 mm/a (Shaker et al., 2011).
-Taking into account tectonic settling of the area at the rate of -0.47 mm/a, the measurement-based estimate of absolute sea level rise at the northwest Mediterranean coast of Egypt is almost 2.2 mm/a.
-This corresponds well with tidal gauge measurements at different sites that indicate an increase in water level in the past decades between 1.0 mm/a in Burullus and 2.3 mm/a in Port Said (Frihy, 2003).
+Assessments of historic records indicate that there is a continuous relative increase in sea level irrespective of changing climatic conditions that fluctuates between 1.8 and 4.9 mm/a (Frihy et al. 2010).
+The highest rates generally occur near the Rosetta promontory while there is less sea level rise near the harbor of

+Alexandria.
+These differences can be attributed to the local tectonic settings.
+Recent measurements at the tide gauge station in Alexandria using global positioning systems (GPS) yield a relative sea level rise of 1.7 mm/a (Shaker et al. 2011).
+Taking into account tectonic settling of the area at the rate of -0.47 mm/a, the measurement-based estimate of absolute sea level rise at the northwest Mediterranean coast of Egypt is almost 2.2 mm/a (ibid.).
+This corresponds well with tidal gauge measurements at different sites that indicate an increase in water level in the past decades between 1.0 mm/a in Burullus and 2.3 mm/a in Port Said (Frihy 2003).

-Nonetheless, these current rates of eustatic sea level rise that have been measured do not yet pose a threat to the Nile Delta (Hereher, 2010).
+Nonetheless, these current rates of eustatic sea level rise that have been measured do not yet pose a threat to the Nile Delta (Hereher 2010).
 There are coastal sand dunes, ridges and elevated strips along the coast that serve as initial barriers.
 Furthermore, there are already active coastal protection measures such as seawalls and the elevated design of the international coastal highway that protect the delta against the sea.
 On the other hand, there are processes that lead to the submergence of parts of the delta.
-These include the removal of coastal dunes and subsidence from water pumping from fossil aquifers, which can reach up to 5 mm/a (Stanley, 1998) and occur because of tectonics and sediment compaction.
+These include the removal of coastal dunes and subsidence from water pumping from fossil aquifers, which can reach up to 5 mm/a (Stanley 1998) and occur because of tectonics and sediment compaction.

 Such land subsidence, which shows the highest rates in the area of Alexandria, is an important issue.
-Subsidence appears to occur mainly during and after major earthquakes and therefore mainly in non-continuous fashion.
-But it has been accounted for in the past.
-Major tectonic activity has already been confirmed in the fourth century A.D.
-(Frihy, 2003).
+In addition to coseismic subsidence, which mainly occurs in non-continuous fashion after e.g. earthquakes, the influence of aseismic land subsidence, which occurs as a consequence of soil compaction and water withdrawal from aquifers, plays a considerable role in this region.
+Subsidence of the coastal regions of Egypt has been accounted for in the past.
+Subsidence after major tectonic activity has already been confirmed in the fourth century A.D.
+(Frihy 2003).
 In combination with the low elevations and flat character of large parts of the coastal areas along the Mediterranean coast of Egypt, subsidence can pose considerable problems should the sea level continue to rise.
-Assessments with digital elevation models indicate that almost 20% of the Nile River Delta already lies below the mean sea level (Hereher, 2010) and that another 25% lies below an elevation of 2 m.
+Assessments with digital elevation models indicate that almost 20% of the Nile River Delta already lies below the mean sea level (Hereher 2010) and that another 25% lies below an elevation of 2 m.
+These include drained lagoons that are now agriculturally used.
 All of these areas are prone to flooding if the sea level rose as projected.